Queuni/Defense-Grid/README.md

 - Update README with installation steps and environment variable documentation

 - Clean up the formatting and run the linter on the changed files

+- Adjust the default concurrency limit based on load test results